-First Year Applicants must submit the Common Application and USC Supplement online at www.commonapp.org.
+FIRST YEAR APPLICANTS must submit the Common Application and USC Writing Supplement online at www.commonapp.org.
 Please select "IYA: Arts, Technology and the Business of Innovation B.S." as your first-choice major.
-Submit your high school transcripts and scores from either (1) the SAT or (2) the ACT with the optional Writing Test.
 For detailed information, please visit USC’s Undergraduate Admission website.

 You are applying to transfer to USC for a major that will take 4 years to complete.
 What will the Academy allow you to accomplish that your current degree program/institution will not?

 INTERNAL USC TRANSFER APPLICANTS: The Academy will consider internal transfers from current USC students.
 It is important to note that the curriculum is cohort-based, and in most cases will require four years to complete.
 While your completed coursework will be taken into account, there is no guarantee it will be credited toward Academy requirements.
 For example, if you are a sophomore, you may not be able to transfer to the Academy with sophomore standing.
 Credit and standing will be considered on a case-by-case basis.

 In addition to the proposal video and creative portfolio or evidence of multi-disciplinary versatility described above, all internal USC transfer applicants must submit a response to the following essay prompt in 600 words or less:

 You are applying to change your major, which will likely mean extending your time at USC beyond the standard four years (the Academy curriculum is cohort-based and in most cases will require 4 years to complete).
 What will the Academy allow you to accomplish that your current degree program will not?

 Internal USC transfer applicants must submit all application materials via this link by January 1, 2019.